 - -shared indicates if the database is to be shared (read-only).
-Setting this switch to 0 allows the database being searched to be updated which requires additional memory resources. - filename is the RTL (srs) or Technology (srm) file that can be used to search the database.
+Setting this switch to 0 allows the database being searched to be updated which requires additional memory resources. - filename is the RTL (srs), partitioned RTL (srp), or Technology (srm) file that can be used to search the database.